 Avoiding a guardianship can be a powerful motivating factor for estate planning, because guardianship usually implies a loss of freedom and dignity for the ward, along with a tremendous amount of red tape and extra constraints.
 Some alternatives to guardianship include the following:

 Power of Attorney.
 A power of attorney names someone else (called an attorney-in-fact or agent) to make decisions when the person signing the document (who is called the “principal”) cannot make those decisions for his or her own self.
 The power of attorney could be for financial decisions (called a Durable Power of Attorney) or for medical decisions (called a Health Care Power of Attorney).
 Usually the power of attorney for finances is immediately effective, but the principal does not intend for the Agent to use it until the principal becomes incapacitated.

 Representative Payee.
 The Social Security Administration does not recognize powers of attorney, but it is possible to have a person appointed as representative payee instead.

 Revocable trust.
 A person’s assets can be held in a revocable (or “living”) trust created while the person is competent.
 The trust creator (called a “Grantor” or “Settlor”), would include instructions in the written trust document about how the assets in trust could be used if the Grantor were to become incompetent through a stroke, illness or accident.
 In this case, the trust document would name a “Successor Trustee” to take over management of the trust upon the Grantor’s incapacity or death.

-Here at the Elderlaw Firm, we’ve specialized in helping North Carolina’s families successfully avoid and navigate guardianship proceedings for years.
+Here at the Elderlaw Firm, we’ve specialized in helping Greensboro, North Carolina’s families successfully avoid and navigate guardianship proceedings for years.
+Whether it’s simple questions you need assistance with or more detailed help that you’re looking for, we’re here for you.
 Together, we can help provide you and your loved ones with the peace of mind you need to make decisions that will last a lifetime!